erotte/rails-nginx-passenger-ubuntu-postgres/README.markdown

     cd $HOME/.ssh
     cat identity.pub | ssh remoteuser@remotehost "cat >> .ssh/authorized_keys"

-Now you should be able to log in to your server with a simple:
+Now you should be able to log in to your server without a password:
     ssh remoteuser@remotehost

 Aliases